DhruvaG2000/ROS-Workshop-2.0/README.md

 ```
 ## Steps:

-1) Flash the code 'Server_with_Servo_Control' onto your ESP32; wait till it connects onto the server
+1) Flash the code 'Server_with_Servo_Control' onto your ESP32; wait till it connects to the server
 ```bash
 cd ~/esp/esp-idf/codes/Server_with_Servo_Control
 make -j8 flash monitor